ranasheel2000/RAML-API-Documentation-Example/README.md

-How the process of RAML documentation works?
+-How the process of RAML documentation works?

 To understand this, lets first understand the architecture for different entities used under RAML documentation.